GSA-TTS/identity-idva-docs/_pages/about-the-study.md

 ---
 title: About The Study
-description: This is a meta description
+description: Read why GSA is conducting the study to assess the need for equitable access.
 permalink: /about-the-study/

 layout: default